cazala/coin-hive-stratum/README.md

 Options:

   --host                        The pool's host.
   --port                        The pool's port.
   --pass                        The pool's password, by default it's "x".
-  --tls           Use TLS to connect to the pool.
+  --ssl                         Use SSL/TLS to connect to the pool.
-  --login         A fixed wallet for all the miners.
+  --address                     A fixed wallet address for all the miners.
   --user                        A fixed user for all the miners.
   --diff                        A fixed difficulty for all the miner.
 This is not supported by all the pools.
-  --log           Enable/Disable the logs, default is true --log-file      A filename where the logs will be stored, ie: proxy.log --stats-file    A filename where the stats will be stored, ie: proxy.stats --dynamic-pool  If true, the pool can be set dynamically by sending a ?pool=host:port:pass query param to the websocket endpoint
+  --dynamic-pool                If true, the pool can be set dynamically by sending a ?pool=host:port:pass query param to the websocket endpoint.
+  --max-miners-per-connection   Set the max amount of miners per TCP connection.
+When this number is exceded, a new socket is created.
+By default it's 100.
+  --path                        Accept connections on a specific path.
+  --key                         Path to private key file.
+Used for HTTPS/WSS.
+  --cert                        Path to certificate file.
+Used for HTTPS/WSS.
 ```

 ## API

-- `createProxy`: Creates a `proxy` server.
+* `createProxy`: Creates a `proxy` server.
 It may take an `options` object with the following optional properties:

-  - `host`: the pool's host.
+  * `host`: the pool's host.

-  - `port`: the pool's port.
+  * `port`: the pool's port.

-  - `pass`: the pool's password, default is `"x"`.
+  * `pass`: the pool's password, default is `"x"`.

-  - `tls`: use TLS to connect to the pool.
+  * `ssl`: use SSL/TLS to connect to the pool.

-  - `login`: a fixed wallet for all the miners.
+  * `address`: a fixed wallet address for all the miners.

-  - `user`: a fixed user for all the miners.
+  * `user`: a fixed user for all the miners.

-  - `diff`: a fixed difficulty for all the miners.
+  * `diff`: a fixed difficulty for all the miners.

-  - `log`: enable/disable the logs, default is `true`.

-  - `logFile`: a filename where the logs will be stored, ie: `"proxy.log"`.

-  - `statsFile`: a filename where the stats will be stored, ie: `"proxy.stats"`

-  - `dynamicPool`: if true, the pool can be set dynamically by sending a `?pool=host:port:pass` query param to the websocket endpoint.
+  * `dynamicPool`: if true, the pool can be set dynamically by sending a `?pool=host:port:pass` query param to the
+    websocket endpoint.

+  * `maxMinersPerConnection`: max amount of miners per TCP connection, when this number is exceded, a new socket is
+    created.
+Default it's `100`.

+  * `path`: accept connections on a specific path (ie: '/proxy').

+  * `server`: use a custom http/https server.

+  * `key`: path to private key file (used for https/wss).

+  * `cert`: path to certificate file (used for https/wss).

-- `proxy.listen(port|wssOptions)`: launches the server listening on the specified port, which by default is `8892`.
-You can also provide the options for the `WebSocketServer`, this is useful for setting up SSL.
+* `proxy.listen(port)`: launches the server listening on the specified port, which by default is `8892`.

 ## FAQ